-This is also referred to as mortgage protection insurance, or simply as mortgage insurance – a term which only adds to the difficulty in differentiating between this insurance and it’s other counterpart, the mortgage default insurance.
+This is also referred to as mortgage protection insurance, or simply as mortgage insurance – a term which only adds to the difficulty in differentiating between this insurance and its counterpart, the mortgage default insurance.

 Mortgage life insurance is often sold by lenders who offer the protection to you at the time your mortgage is approved.
 The idea behind this insurance is that it protects your ability to pay off your mortgage should you die or suffer a debilitating illness that prevents you from working and earning money.

 Theoretically, if any of these bad things happen to you, your mortgage gets paid off and you or your family will not have to worry about it.

 Mortgage life insurance is not compulsory, and although your bank will try to convince you to pay for it as an add-on to your mortgage, you have every right to decline it.

 A better alternative to mortgage life insurance for most people is a term life insurance policy.
 This is because of the following disadvantages associated with mortgage life insurance:

 - They are way too expensive